openshift-labs/cloud-native-katacoda/microservice-wildfly-swarm/01-maven-project.md

 You should see a `BUILD SUCCESS` in the logs.

-Once built, the resulting *jar* is located in the `target/` directory:
+Once built, the resulting *jar* is located in the `target` directory:

 `ls target/*.jar`{{execute}}